How a leak can stop itself: Conclusions

+Our kinetic energy analysis takes advantage of a direct analogy between the equilibrating droplets and classical mass-and-spring damped harmonic oscillators to extract key parameters, including the oscillation frequency, damping constant, and effective mass $m_\text{eff}$ of the droplet.
+By focusing our analysis on experimental conditions that reliably produce an extended dripping regime as the system approached spontaneous arrest, we characterized the progression of the leak by measuring the excess energy $E_{ex}$ of each subsequent droplet above the trapping potential.
+This analysis explained why earlier droplets were not able to stop the leak despite starting with a higher Laplace pressure than the driving pressure.
+Importantly, we found that the kinetic energy has a significant impact on a droplet's excess energy, contributing over half of the change in total energy per droplet as the system approaches spontaneous arrest.

+These results reveal the mechanism of spontaneous arrest of a small fluid leak via generation and equilibration of a capping droplet, and our total energetic theory works well to set an upper total energy bound for a capping droplet to be able to stabilize against further leakage over a broad range of experimental parameters, including for leaks that stop directly from rivulet breakup.
+Additionally, we observed that a key prerequisite for spontaneous arrest is the transition from continuous to discrete, dripping flow via jet or rivulet breakup, which can lead to leaks being dynamically stable by preventing formation of a capping droplet.
+We reported preliminary experiments examining rivulet instabilities as a function of flow rate.
+These revealed a complex space of stable and metastable flow states even in our simple experimental system which will inform future experimental and theoretical studies.

-Our experiments highlight the rich array of physical phenomena present in the flow transitions of leaking fluids.
-We found that a small fluid leak will stop itself if it can generate a capping droplet that is dynamically stable given the hole geometry, fluid and tube material properties, and initial conditions of the newly-formed droplet.
-Remarkably, we found that the stabilizing droplets equilibrate as lightly-damped harmonic oscillators, which enabled us to use a classical mechanics approach to estimate the total energy of the system and understand which droplets should be dynamically stable.
-Interestingly, we note that Eq. \ref{eqn:energy} for the potential energy of a droplet quantitatively resembles the free energy of a nucleus in classical nucleation theory; it may be interesting in the future to explore leaking flow transitions from the perspective of phase transformations.
+Overall, our experiments highlight the rich array of physical phenomena present in the flow transitions of leaking fluids.
+In addition to observing spontaneous arrest of small fluid leaks and providing some insights into rivulet instabilities, our experiments also showed regimes of irregular dripping, reminiscent of other dripping systems that have been shown to exhibit chaos. \cite{coullet2005hydrodynamical, sartorelli1994crisis, dreyer1991route} The existence of flow start and stop cycles at low average flow rates suggests that an analysis of such fluid flows from the perspective of dynamical systems may prove fruitful.
+This also suggests that one may be able to take advantage of the inherent hysteresis between flow initiation at $P_\text{crit}$ and flow stop at $P_\text{equil}$ to engineer valves with no moving parts that could be set to relieve pressure or deliver precise amounts of a fluid, for example.
+Finally, we note that Eq. \ref{eqn:energy} for the potential energy of a droplet quantitatively resembles the free energy of a nucleus in classical nucleation theory.
+It may be interesting in the future to explore leaking flow behaviors from the perspective of phase transformations.